00544wei/weizhang/readme.txt

 git is free
-git is distributed version control system
+git is distributed version control system modified by zhangwei